thedynamiclinker/we/Documentation/advanced/religion/for/beginners/Hello World.md

 We is a dictionary, outlining the ways we in the underground must speak.

-We have learned speak to one another in a way that cannot we faked.
+We have learned speak to one another in a way that cannot be faked.

 In all the ways that each moment's latest AI cannot see.